 The state of New Jersey offers qualified residents support from several rental and housing assistance programs.
 The goal is to prevent homelessness in the community, help people find safe and affordable housing to live in, pay for security deposits, and assist with any rent or other unforeseen housing issues.

-The New Jersey Department of Community Affairs administers various programs of their own, and they also partner with various local non-profit organizations and charities across the state.
+The New Jersey Department of Community Affairs (phone number below) administers various programs of their own, and they also partner with various local non-profit organizations and charities across the state.
 A number of programs prevent homelessness.
 Based on the applicant's situation, they can help pay rent and help people find low income, permanent, and stable housing.
 Some of the resources include the Section 8 Housing Choice Voucher Program, Homelessness Prevention Program (HPP), as well as the State Rental Assistance Program (SRAP).